Cantera/cantera-website/pages/tutorials/yaml/yaml-format.rst

 A sequence of multiple items is specified by separating the items by commas and enclosing them in square brackets.
-The individual items can have any type -- strings, integers, floating-point numbers (or even entries or other lists).
+The individual items can have any type -- strings, integers, floating-point numbers, mappings, or sequences.

 .. code:: yaml

    elements: [O, H, C, N, Ar]
    temperature-ranges: [200.0, 1000.0, 3500.0]

-Sequences can also be written in "block" style, using one line for each item in the sequence, with each line starting with a dash:
+Sequences can also be written in block style, using one line for each item in the sequence, with each line starting with a dash:

 .. code:: yaml